cascutter/Homework-11-Express-Note-Taker/README.md

 * [License](#license)

 # Description
-Homework 11: Express Note Taker is an application that can be used to wite, save, and delete notes.
+Homework 11: Express Note Taker is an application that can be used to write, save, and delete notes.
 It uses an express backend and can save and retrieve note data from a JSON file.
 This application uses a combination of JavaScript, Node.js, jQuery, HTML, css, and JSON.

 <img src="">
 <img src="">